saasbook/hw-acceptance-unit-test-cycle/README.md

 Add `gem 'simplecov', :require => false` to the test group of your gemfile, then run `bundle install --without production`.

-Next, add the following lines to the TOP of spec/rails_helper.rb and features/support/env.rb:
+Next, add the following code **BEFORE ANYTHING ELSE ON LINE ONE** of spec/rails_helper.rb and features/support/env.rb:

 ```ruby
 require 'simplecov'
 SimpleCov.start 'rails'
 ```
+**WARNING: THE ABOVE CODE MUST COME BEFORE ALL OTHER CODE** in spec/rails_helper.rb and features/support/env.rb or **YOUR COVERAGE REPORTS WILL BE INACCURATE**

 Now when you run `rspec` or `cucumber`, SimpleCov will generate a report in a directory named `coverage/`.
 Since both RSpec and Cucumber are so widely used, SimpleCov